agam/hakyll-source/index.markdown

 Ok, so the blog's basically one stupid black-and-white single page (no problem, we'll add to that later).
 To get this basic example up and running, make sure you `git add` all the files you created.

+In general, this will be a 4 step process:-

+1. Edit posts
+2. `hakyll build` to generate site contents inside _site
+3. `cd _site` then `git add -i` and `git commit -m "new post etc"` and `git push origin master`.
+The blog is now live on Github Pages!
+4. `cd ..` followed by another commit and push to check in your modified post(s)